mockbutler/psafe/README.md

 psafe
 =====

-Access Password Safe V3 database from the command line.
+Dump Password Safe V3 database from the command line.

 Dump the contents of [Password Safe][passwordsafe] database.